Lemonous/interlecture/README.md

 You must then re-run `manage.py migrate` before starting the server.

-##### Setting up redis
+#### Setting up redis

 [redis](https://redis.io/) is an in-memory data structure system and is the recommended backend for django-channels.
-Refer to redis documentation for information about installing it on your system.
+Refer to the redis documentation for information about installing it on your system.
 To use it as a messaging backend, you must first install `asgi_redis`:

 ```bash
 $ pip install asgi_redis
 ```

 Then swap the comment on `CHANNEL` variable in `local_settings.py` and optionally edit the new value to point to your redis server.
-Now launch your redis server (simply `redis-server`) and start the Django server normally.
+Now launch your redis server (simply run `redis-server`) and start the Django server normally.

-However, the point of redis is that you can run multiple "worker" threads in parallel, even on different machines as long as they share a single Redis server and database.
+However, the point of redis is that you can run multiple "worker" threads in parallel — even on different machines — as long as they share a single Redis server and database.
 The server startup procedure is slightly changed then.
 First start the web interface:

 ```bash
 $ daphne interlecture.asgi:channel_layer
 ```

-Then lanuch worker threads:
+Then launch worker threads:

 ```bash
 $ python manage.py runworker
 ```

-Refer to the [channels documentation](https://channels.readthedocs.io/en/stable/deploying.html) for more information about its deployment facilities.
+Refer to the [channels documentation](https://channels.readthedocs.io/en/stable/deploying.html) for more information about its deployment capabilities.